+This Week's Slides

+Class Slides for the Semester 🛂

 Two Fat Ladies slides

 (.pptx)

-[click \tag{here}]
+Secret Ingredients:

+Race, Gender, and Class at the Dinner Table (.pptx)

-5. Readings for the Week
+Readings for the Week

-Readings for the Semester Zextbooks
+Readings for the Semester REM: Textbooks

-6. Other Assignment Information
+Other Assignment Information

 Main Due Dates Calendar

-Week 10 Calendar
+Week 10 (Module 10) Calendar

 "Freelisting" Assignment

 (from the Two Fat Ladies video)

 Obesity and Anorexia

-Obesity

-REM Extra Credit Options
+Obesity Special Extra Credit

-REM Your Project
+REM: Your Project

 Discussion

-Michael W. Twitty's Classic Open Letter to Paula Deen from Afroculinaria
+Michael W. Twitty's Now-classic Open Letter to Paula Deen from Afroculinaria

 For Fun Trivia

-"How far do you have to run to burn off a burger?"
+How far do you have to run to burn off a burger?

-For other optional items for the week check "Calendar" ≥ or "Syllabus" ≥
+For other optional items for the week check "Calendar" or "Syllabus" 🗷 Questions?

-Questions?
 Comments?

-1. General Comments for the Week This week is a busy, but interesting week.
-We visit the Booyah kings (and his courts) in St. Paul, and spend some time with some Soul Food Junkies, and my favorites, the Two Fat Ladies.
-And we take a minute to look at the traditions of Afro-culinaria-and food and class and gender.
-Ever wonder how much exercise it takes to wear off a "Big Mac" and Fries?
+General Comments for the Week "How People Get Their Food in Industrial Societies" Ever wonder how much exercise it takes to wear off a "Big Mac" and Fries?
 This week we find out.
-2. Live Chat: Open Forum / Office Hours Contact Information Tuesday, 3 November 2020 @ 7:00-8:00 p.m.
+This week is a busy, but interesting week.
+We visit the Police and Firefighter Booyah kings (and their courts) doing some malebonding in St. Paul, and we'll spend some time with Soul Food Junkies, and my favorites, the Two Fat Ladies.
+And this week we have a Booyah special just for Packer fans.
+And we take a minute to look at the traditions of Afro-culinaria-and food and race and class and gender.
+Live Chat: Open Forum / Office Hours Contact Information Tuesday, 16 March 2021 @ 7:00-8:00 p.m.
 (CDT)